peterKaleta/fixture-factory/README.md

 ## Reference Plugin

-The Reference plugin an examle extension of the fixture factory that allows embeding other models into your models.
+The Reference plugin is an example extension of the fixture factory that allows embeding other models into your definition.
 It is enabled by default.

 #### Embed another model in your fixture